 Cristina Roures - Festival Management Team

-Cristina (she/her) has been the Festival Operations Manager at the Cambridge Film Trust since 2016 and part of the Festival Management team since 2020.
-Her role encompasses strategy, funding, partnerships, and event coordination.
+Cristina has been the Festival Operations Manager at the Cambridge Film Trust since 2016 and part of the Festival Management team since 2020.
+Her role encompasses strategy, funding, partnerships, event coordination and overseeing the Trust's educational programme.
 With a background in film and TV production, she has worked with leading production companies in Spain and managed events across academia, sports, and the arts.
 Cristina co-directs Acting Now, a social theatre company in Cambridge and Barcelona.
 She holds a BA from Pompeu Fabra University and an MA from Birkbeck University.
 Originally from Catalonia, she relocated to the UK in 2013.

 Espe Moreno - Festival Management Team